GUOHAO14/Online_Course_Website_SEM5/README.md

-# Online Course Website (Customizable E-Learning Platoform) - Overview
+# Online Course Website (Customizable E-Learning Platform) - Overview
 This web project is an assignment for Capstone Project module in semester 5 of my diploma program at APU, which is also my final year project.
 My teammates include Kee Wen Yew, Joshua Liew Yi-Way, Ivan Chin Li Ming, Colwyn Pang, and Ann Wen Kai.
-The website created - Core of Courses, is a personalised e-learning platform that provides students with a wide variety of IT online courses.
+The website created - Core of Courses, is a personalised e-learning platform that provides students with a wide variety of online IT courses.
 Personalisation is achievable by allowing student users to answer some questions (survey) related to their academic interests or preferences during sign-up.
-Therefore, our system can retrieve said information and utilise them to dictate the courses that would closely match with the student's preferences.
+Therefore, our system can retrieve said information and utilise them to display relevant courses that closely match with the student's preferences.
 Our main intention in creating this platform is to have a place for undergraduate students to enhance their skills or learn new skills.
 Additionally, if student users find necessary, they can get in touch with lecturer users through our chat and forum functionalities to have a greater understanding of any particular course or IT domain.

 Our project objectives include:
 - help students to improve on their studies or learn extra skills / knowledge on their own